What Is Co-Marketing and Why It's Vital for 2023

 1. What Is Co-Marketing?

-Co-marketing involves two brands teaming up for various marketing efforts.
+Co-marketing involves two brands teaming up for various marketing efforts a marketing strategy.
 This can be as involved as creating an entire marketing campaign across multiple channels or as simple as doing a social media brand takeover or mutual content promotion.

 Not to be confused with co-branding; here, two businesses — who are not in competition with each other but have similar market overlaps — share audiences, experiences, and product value.